-- 1 clerkship = 44 hours = 4 credits; normally 4 hrs/wk for 11 weeks (1 quarter). - 0.5 clerkship = 24 hours = 2 credits; normally 6 rotations a 4 hrs/rotation= 2 credits; often completed during a break week or with an Elective Off-Site. - On-site = clerkship at SCNM Medical Center or Pain Relief Center Neil Riordan Center for Regenerative Medicine - Extended Site = clerkship at an off-campus clinic where SCNM physicians supervise students under the same guidelines as the SCNM Medical Center.
-These clerkships count as on-site credits. - Elective Off-Site = clerkship with an approved physician (ND, MD, DO, DC, Lac etc.) in the community who welcomes students to observe or gain hands-on experience in their practice. - Primary = A student who is acting as the primary person responsible for the patient visit.
+- 1 clerkship = 44 hours = 4 credits; normally 4 hrs/wk for 11 weeks (1 quarter). - 0.5 clerkship = 24 hours = 2 credits; normally 6 rotations a 4 hrs/rotation= 2 credits; often completed during a break week or with an Elective Off-Site. - On-site = clerkship at the Sonoran University Medical Center or Neil Riordan Center for Regenerative Medicine - Extended Site = clerkship at an off-campus clinic where Sonoran University providers supervise students under the same guidelines as the Sonoran University Medical Center.
+These clerkships count as on-site credits. - Elective Off-Site = clerkship with an approved provider (ND, MD, DO, DC, LAc etc.) in the community who welcomes students to observe or gain hands-on experience in their practice. - Primary = A student who is acting as the primary person responsible for the patient visit.
 Most often these are senior students who have passed the OSCE. - Secondary = A student who is acting in an assisting role to the primary student for the patient visit.
-Most often this role is performed by students earlier in their clinical education who have not yet passed the OSCE. - Posts = Attendance in both the SCNM Lab and Medicinary/IV; complete 1 credit/12 hrs. in each.
+Most often this role is performed by students earlier in their clinical education who have not yet passed the OSCE. - Posts = Attendance in both the Sonoran University Lab and Medicinary/IV; complete 1 credit/12 hrs. in each.

-Eligibility for Clinical Training
+Section 6.02 Eligibility for Clinical Training